-New Orleans Saints Have Won 10 In A Row – ‘This Team Is Terrifying’
+New Orleans Saints Have Won 10 Games In A Row: ‘This Team Is Terrifying’

-The late game on Thanksgiving night saw the New Orleans Saints handle the Atlanta Falcons 31-17 to keep their grip on the lead in the NFC South.
-While it wasn’t the huge blowout the Saints had been delivering lately, it was indeed a one-sided game which resulted in New Orleans’ tenth win in a row.
+The late game on Thanksgiving night saw the New Orleans Saints handle the Atlanta Falcons 31-17, keeping their grip on the lead in the NFC South.
+While it wasn’t the huge blowout that the Saints have been delivering lately, it was indeed a one-sided game, one which resulted in New Orleans’ tenth win in a row.
 With only five games remaining in the 2018 NFL regular season, some are beginning to realize that this team is actually quite “terrifying.”

 As recapped by NFL.com, the Saints went out onto the field and were led by the rushing attack of Alvin Kamara and Mark Ingram.
-Not only can the Saints destroy teams through the air, but they have the ability to pound the line and make you watch them coming out of the backfield.
+Not only can the Saints destroy teams through their passing game, but they have the ability to pound the line coming out of the backfield.

-Drew Brees had what may be considered a “sub-par” game to some as he didn’t even cross 200 yards passing.
-Michael Thomas was held to 38 yards receiving on four catches and rookie phenom Tre’Quan Smith was held out with a foot injury.
+Drew Brees had what may be considered a “sub-par” game by some accounts — as he didn’t even cross 200 yards passing.
+Michael Thomas was held to 38 yards receiving on four catches, and rookie phenom Tre’Quan Smith was held out with a foot injury.

-While some may think that kept Atlanta in the game, it wasn’t the case at all.
-Drew Brees threw four touchdowns against Atlanta and all of them went to undrafted free agents – Austin Carr, Dan Arnold, Tommylee Lewis, and Austin Carr.
+While some may think that these performances could have kept Atlanta in the game, this wasn’t to be the case at all.
+Drew Brees threw four touchdowns against Atlanta — and all of them went to undrafted free agents: Dan Arnold, Tommylee Lewis, and two for Austin Carr.

-Nick Wright of Fox Sports believes the Saints are the best team in the NFL, and he even went as far as to say “this team is terrifying.”
+Nick Wright of Fox Sports believes that the Saints are the best team in the NFL, and he even went as far as to say “this team is terrifying.”

 STUFFED.